BatchClayderman/Cryptography-Schemes/README.md

 Otherwise, all the objects during the algebraic operations should belong to the ``Element`` type.

+For Linux developers and testers, the following command lines can be useful.

+- Execute ``find . -maxdepth 1 -type f -name "*.py" -exec python {} Y 0 \;`` in a Linux terminal to execute all the Python scripts in the corresponding scheme folder if you wish to execute a category of Python scripts.
+- Execute ``find . -maxdepth 2 -type f -name "*.py" -exec python {} Y 0 \;`` in a Linux terminal to execute all the Python scripts in the root folder of the cryptography schemes if you wish to execute all the Python scripts.

 Additionally, a Python script for generating LaTeX files of schemes from Python scripts is provided here.
 A possible Python charm environment configuration tutorial in Chinese can be viewed at [https://blog.csdn.net/weixin_45726033/article/details/144254189](https://blog.csdn.net/weixin_45726033/article/details/144254189) if necessary.
 If you are a Chinese beginner, [https://blog.csdn.net/weixin_45726033/article/details/144822018](https://blog.csdn.net/weixin_45726033/article/details/144822018) may be helpful.

 #### generateSchemeLaTeX.py